allan-tulane/sp22-recitation-04-RileyM117/recitation-04.md

 # counts = {'i': 2, 'am': 2, 'sam': 2, 'is': 1, 'ham': 1}
 ```

 What is the problem that prevents us from easily parallelizing this solution?

-**Enter answer here**
+This program iterates through each term sequentially, preventing parallelization.

 ## Part 2: Sentiment analysis